Free: Healthy Freezer Meals Recipe EbookGet It Now

-You won’t believe how easy this baked tandoori chicken recipe is!
+You won’t believe how easy this tandoori chicken recipe is!
 No need to be intimidated by this classic Indian dish — it’s super basic to make at home.
 I’ll walk you through how to make tandoori chicken in the oven step-by-step, from the simple tandoori chicken marinade to the even simpler cooking method.
 It has warm spices like chicken coconut curry or peri peri chicken, with a show-stopping presentation.

-This tandoori chicken recipe uses my favorite stovetop-to-oven cooking method for meats.
+This recipe uses my favorite stovetop-to-oven cooking method for meats.
 I use this technique most often for steaks (including sirloin steak and filet mignon), but it works perfectly for chicken recipes like this one or even stuffed pork chops.

 What Is Tandoori Chicken?

 Tandoori chicken is an Indian chicken dish that gets marinated in yogurt and traditional Indian spices, then pan fried and finished in the oven.

 This Indian chicken recipe traditionally cooks in a tandoor (a kind of clay oven), but you can get similar results with a regular oven or grill.

 This section explains how to choose the best ingredients for easy tandoori chicken marinade, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.